-Graduating Students Inducted into Order of the Engineer at UIC
+Graduating students Inducted into Order of the Engineer at UIC

 Every year, graduates transition from students to professionals.
 With this important change comes great responsibility.
-To mark its significance, 43 young men and women from every department in the College of Engineering participated in the Order of the Engineer ring ceremony on Saturday, March 9, at the University of Illinois at Chicago.
+To mark its significance, 43 young men and women from every department in the College of Engineering participated in the Order of the Engineer ring ceremony on Saturday, March 9, at the University of Illinois Chicago.

 The Order of the Engineer was started in 1970 “to foster a spirit of pride and responsibility in the engineering profession, to bridge the gap between training and experience, and to present to the public a visible symbol identifying the engineer.”